Military career of Ali: Battle

 The battle began in the traditional Arab fashion of having a few warriors fight one-on-one before the general battle.
 Three warriors from the polytheists' army-Utbah ibn Rabia, Shaiba ibn Rabia, and Walid ibn Utbah-stepped up to challenge the Muslims.
 Their challenges were taken up by Hamza ibn Abdul Muttalib (the uncle of Muhammad and Ali), Ubaydah ibn al-Harith (a cousin of Muhammad and Ali), and Ali ibn Abi Talib.

 Ali's duel against Walid ibn Utba, one of Mecca's fiercest warriors, was the first of the three one-on-one duels.
-After a few blows were exchanged, Walid was killed.
-Hamza then engaged Shaybah ibn Rab'iah and cut him down.
-Ubayda ibn Harith, the third Muslim champion, however, received a fatal wound from Utbah ibn Rab'iah.
+After a few amazing blows were exchanged, Walid was killed.
+Hamza then engaged Shaybah ibn Rab'iah and cut him down immediately.Ubayda ibn Harith, the third Muslim champion, however, received a fatal wound from Utbah ibn Rab'iah.
 Ali and Hamza hastily dispatched Ut'bah ibn Rab'iah, carrying Ubaida to die in the Muslim lines.